hollenstein/msreport/README.txt

 Scope
 -----
-The Reader module contains software specific reader classes that provide access to the outputs of the respective software.
+The "Reader" module contains software specific reader classes that provide access to the outputs of the respective software.
 The reader is aware of the file structure and naming conventions of the respective software and allows access to protein and ion tables with standardized column names and data format.

-QTable contains quantitative data from one specific abstraction level, such as ions or proteins.
+"Qtable" contains quantitative data from one specific abstraction level, such as ions or proteins.
 The data are in a wide format, meaning that the quantitative data from each sample is stored in a separate column.
 The QTable is aware of the experimental design, which are samples and experiments, and should provide convenient access to this data.

-QAnalyze provides a high level interface for post-processing of data present in a qtable class, such as filtering, normalization, imputation, and statistical testing with the R package LIMMA.
+"Analyze" provides a high level interface for post-processing of data present in a qtable class, such as filtering, normalization, imputation, and statistical testing with the R package LIMMA.

-QPlot allows generation of plots directly from the QTable for quality control and data analysis.
+"Plot" allows generation of plots directly from the QTable for quality control and data analysis.

-QExport
+"Export"
 - Generate amica input files
 - Generate a contaminant table